Podlite - a lightweight markup language

 Table of contents

-The first non-blank line of =toc content is treated as a selector
+The first non-blank line of =toc content is treated as a selector.

 For example: